About Green Beans

 Category Overview

-Beans are a type of legume that are a decent source of protein, fiber, and antioxidants.
+Beans are a type of legume that are high in protein, fiber, and antioxidants.
 Most beans also contain lysine and arginine, but the amount depends on the type of bean.
 Kidney beans, navy beans, and black beans have more lysine than arginine, which makes them beneficial for people with herpes.
 Unfortunately, these beans also contain lectins, which are proteins that can cause digestive issues and inflammation.
 Because of this, beans should be soaked, sprouted, or cooked properly before eating.Practical Recommendations

 Prioritising anti-inflammatory whole foods — leafy greens, colourful vegetables, legumes, and omega-3-rich fish — gives your immune system the micronutrients it needs to keep HSV dormant.
 Chronic low-grade inflammation is a known trigger for viral reactivation, so reducing dietary sources of inflammation is a direct outbreak-prevention strategy.